 • Welcome dinner, 24-hour emergency call service, round-trip air from U.S

 After an overnight flight from Chicago, arrive at the Munich International Airport.
-Our European Tour Guide, Patricia Hechenblaikner, will meet us here to start the tour by celebrating Oktoberfest in the Munich city center.
-While at the festival, we will enjoy reserved seats at the famous Oktoberfest Costume Parade.
-This afternoon, travel south to the picturesque Austrian village of Reith im Alpbachtal and check in at the charming flower-bedecked Hotel Stockerwirt, where we will unpack once and spend the next nine nights at our “home away from home”.
+Our European Tour Guide, Patricia Hechenblaikner, will meet us here to start the tour and we'll travel south to the picturesque Austrian village of Reith im Alpbachtal and check in at the charming flower-bedecked Hotel Stockerwirt, where we will unpack once and spend the next nine nights at our “home away from home”.
 Meals: D

 DAY 3-REITH IM ALPBACHTAL/MOUNT KOGL/FARMHOUSE VISIT